 All four project alternatives encroach into the AIA of San Jose International Airport (SJC), as shown in Table 1.

-All four project alternatives have communication towers located in Santa Clara (Radio Towers 1 and 2) and San Jose (Radio Towers 3 through 9).
-According to the FAR Part 77 Notice Criteria Tool, in Santa Clara, Radio Tower 1 would exceed height restrictions by 53 feet, and Radio Tower 2, by 61 feet.
-Both of the towers are in proximity to a navigation facility associated with the airport, and may affect the assurance of navigation signal reception, according to the FAR Part 77 Notice Criteria Tool.
-The nearest runway to the proposed communication towers is SJC Runway 12L/30R.
-The FAR Part 77 Notice Criteria Tool also indicates that the proposed communication towers would exceed an instrument approach area by 67, 70, 70, 96,103, and 103 feet for Radio Towers 3, 4, 5, 6, 7, and 8, respectively, and an aeronautical study for each tower would need to be conducted to determine if the structure would exceed a standard of subpart C of 14 C.F.R.
+All four project alternatives have communication towers located in Santa Clara (Radio Towers 1 and 2) and San Jose (Radio Towers 3 through 9) that would exceed Part 77 height restrictions near San Jose International Airport.
+The communication towers in Santa Clara and San Jose would be within the contour for Part 77 notification.
+According to the Part 77 Notice Criteria Tool, in Santa Clara, Radio Tower 1 would exceed height restrictions by 53 feet, and Radio Tower 2, by 61 feet.
+Both of the towers are in proximity to a navigation facility associated with the airport, and may affect the assurance of navigation signal reception.
+The nearest runway to the proposed communication towers is SJC Runway 12R/30L.
+The FAA Part 77 Notice Criteria Tool also indicates that the proposed communication towers would exceed an instrument approach area by 67, 70, 70, 96,103, and 103 feet for Radio Towers 3, 4, 5, 6, 7, and 8, respectively, and an aeronautical study for each tower would need to be conducted to determine if the structure would exceed a standard of subpart C of 14 C.F.R.
 Part 77.
 Radio Tower 9 is in close proximity to a navigation facility associated with the airport, and may affect the assurance of navigation signal reception.
-The FAR Part 77 Notice Criteria Tool ft = feet ft = feet
+The FAA Part 77 Notice Criteria Tool indicates that FAA notification would be required for approval of construction of the communication towers in Santa Clara and San Jose under all four alternatives.